Not All Birds Look The Same: Identity-Preserving Generation For Birds: Results

 \subsection{Quantitative Results}

 We begin by examining quantitative results across \datasetname and iNaturalist data in Table~\ref{tab:results}.

 \textbf{Performance on \datasetname correlates strongly with performance on ground truth identity pairs.} As seen in Figure~\ref{fig:graph_nabla_inat}, across all metrics and settings we see very high correlation between performance on \datasetname and true matching identity pairs on iNaturalist.
 Clearly, \datasetname is effective in measuring identity-preservation while not having undesirable qualities associated with ground truth identity pairs (Figure~\ref{fig:ssw_inat}).
 While DINO, MSE, and SigLIP show a near one-to-one correlation, LPIPS is slightly lower in \datasetname compared to iNat-Seen.
 We attribute this to lower quality and smaller subjects in iNaturalist data compared to NABirds, meaning details are less apparent and less impactful on performance.
+We also saw similar improvement trends on the Individual-Birds~\cite{ferreira2020deep} in WildlifeReID-10k~\cite{adam2025wildlifereid} which we present in Appendix~\ref{sec:supp_indbirds}.

 \textbf{Training on NABirds improves performance across all test sets, including on unseen species.} Though our training data uses species, age, sex, and breeding status as a proxy for identity, we see this is still effective for improving identity-preservation on this task.
 As seen in Table~\ref{tab:results} and Figure~\ref{fig:baseline}, we observe performance improvements compared to baseline models from OminiControl \cite{tan2025ominicontrol} and Insert Anything \cite{song2025insert} on all three datasets and control modes.
 Though Insert Anything is a fairly strong baseline, we find our fine-tuned Insert Anything and Omini-K both outperform this baseline across the board.
 We also find Omini-K to be slightly better than Insert Anything for inpainting while retaining versatility from its mixed control capabilities.
 Impressively, training on NABirds also generalizes to unseen species.
 Improvements on iNat-Seen and iNat-Unseen are similar, indicating the model improves on identity-preserving bird generation as a whole rather than just for species in NABirds.
 Although this training is effective, we highlight that proxy identity is insufficient for evaluation where accuracy and attention to detail are paramount as these proxies have mismatches (Figures~\ref{fig:ssw_inat} and \ref{fig:supp_mismatch}).